 Please note that while all our Mentoring Men Mentors are trained and dedicated volunteers, in some cases men applying for our program may need professional support and will be referred to other agencies.

 What training have Mentors completed?

-All Mentoring Men Mentors have successfully completed a two day Mentor Facilitation Workshop and a Lifeline Accidental Counsellor course.
+All Mentoring Men Mentors have successfully completed a Mentor Training Workshop.

 How do Mentors and Mentees communicate with each other?